Editor's Note: This post has been updated for accuracy and comprehensiveness on May 19, 2020

 3 key takeaways from "Mindset" that apply to Sales Coaching

-- Praise the hard-work not the outcome — In sales, managers tend to put a huge emphasis on the outcome, did we hit our number or not?
+In sales, managers tend to put a huge emphasis on the outcome, did we hit our number or not?
 Did we win the deal or not?
 This is not wrong per se, but when you unintentionally attach a team member’s self-worth to whether they won or lost, the outcome becomes more important than the work that leads to the outcome.
 Often, we talk about this in terms of leading indicators versus lagging indicators.
 When a sales person succeeds, make a concerted effort to acknowledge the hard-work and effort that led to the desired result, not simply the desired result.

-- Not you or your team are finished products — For most people, if you ask them to imagine Thomas Edison, they will paint you a picture of a man that is alone, in a white coat with wacky hair, and whose genius was the reason for his success and all of us benefiting as a result today.
+For most people, if you ask them to imagine Thomas Edison, they will paint you a picture of a man that is alone, in a white coat with wacky hair, and whose genius was the reason for his success and all of us benefiting as a result today.
 However, the truth was that Edison was not always a genius, it was learned.
 Through his imagination, mindset, and drive for improvement Edison evolved into a genius.
 Even still, he did not do it alone, he was big on collaboration, effort, and failing in order to succeed.
 In sales, it is imperative for managers to understand that their teams and themselves are not finished products.
 The goal is to develop and nurture talents so to consistently hit sales numbers and develop self-directed teams.
 This begins and ends with the mindset of the sales coach.

-- Mental strength can be learned — this book does an amazing job of showcasing the power our minds ..... hence the title.
+This book does an amazing job of showcasing the power our minds ..... hence the title.
 However, even though we all know our minds are powerful beyond comprehension, we continue to treat it as something that is innate to the individual.
 This is just not true.
 When sales managers begin coaching to mental preparation the way they coach (or don’t) to physical skill development, you are going to witness some massive sales growth and record-breaking years.
 Mental strength and capacity are things that can be learned, don’t let anyone convince you otherwise, especially you.

 This book was fantastic and it did an impressive job of setting the tone and preparing my mind for completing the Red Pill challenge which I am sure was done deliberately by Tom.
 We are all familiar with the catch phrase “A mind is a terrible thing to waste”, well it’s true and this book does an excellent job of helping the reader understand why.